 Ally Allinson opened The Makers Studio, Shadwell in the very striking, SPS House.
 It’s one of those beautiful old buildings in London that you wonder how it first got there.
 It’s a co-working space now for creatives, so has ended up the perfect spot for Ally to launch The Makers Studio.
 The Makers Studios acts as a creative event space which can be hired out for workshops or private events.
 Ally also runs a busy creative class timetable, inviting teachers and talented artisans and makers from across the country to teach one-off classes at The Makers Studio.
 Every Monday, The Makers Studio opens its doors for London’s weekly craft night.
 You pay £5 to attend and take part in whatever craft is happening that week, or you take your own craft projects to meet other like-minded individuals and get help where you are stuck.
 It’s a beautiful venue which has a great community attached to it, and we wanted to find out a little more about the driving force behind this awesome community.

-I trained as a nursery teacher but being married to a freelancer I wanted to have a bit more flexibility over my time!
-I now work part-time in education at the beautiful urban oasis of Spitalfields city farm and run the makers studio with the support of friends and family.
-I have always loved crafting and constantly have multiple projects on the go - I’m currently loving embroidery and am making a wall of embroidered hoops in my home.
+Trained as a nursery teacher but being married to a freelancer Ally wanted to have a bit more flexibility over her time!
+She now works part-time in education at the beautiful urban oasis of Spitalfields city farm and runs the makers studio with the support of friends and family.
+Ally has always loved crafting and constantly have multiple projects on the go - She is currently loving embroidery and am making a wall of embroidered hoops in her home.

 The challenge Ally found that there were no craft schools in her local area, this is when she realised her lovely little pocket of east London needed a craft venue!
-My husband is a photographer and had recently been renovating SPS House to use for photo shoots - I loved the large open space of the studio and beautiful big windows and thought it would be the perfect place to run workshops and host events so I set up the makers studio to make the most of the amazing venue and encourage others to live creatively too!
+By chance her husband is a photographer and had recently been renovating SPS House to use for photo shoots - Ally fell in love with the large open space of the studio and beautiful big windows and thought it would be the perfect place to run workshops and host events so set up The Makers Studio to make the most of the amazing venue and encourage others to live creatively too!
 Once the studio was confirmed, the next challenges were to find creative teachers and subsequently marketing these classes to acquire students.